 Cruising and Gay Sauna in Belfast

-One place where Grinder and other gay hook-up apps have really made a difference worldwide is the closing of saunas and bathhouses.
+One place where Grindr and other gay hook-up apps have really made a difference worldwide is the closing of saunas and bathhouses.

 While continental Europe cities such as Prague, Vienna, and Lisbon have reversed the trend, the Belfast gay sauna scene has been particularly hard hit and currently, if you want to explore the naughtier side of Belfast there is now only one true gay sauna in Belfast to visit since the close of Pipeworks.
 Public cruising in Belfast may previously have been very popular but we do absolutely do not recommend it anymore, as outside of bars and sauna’s, most well-known spots have more police patrols and wide-spread CCTV surveillance.